bitprophet/ami-resource/README.md

 #### How it works

-It simply expects that the build step(s) have placed a `built-ami.json` in the build root, of the format `{"ami": "ami-d34db33f"}`.
-The ID value therein should be the one created by said build step, and is simply printed to stdout to communicate with the rest of Concourse.
+It simply expects that some build task has placed an `id.json` in an `outputs` directory matching the `put`'s configured `output_dir`. `id.json` should be of the format `{"ami": "ami-d34db33f"}` and that ID value should be the one created by the build task.

+This JSON bob is then printed to stdout to communicate with the rest of Concourse.

 #### Parameters

-*None.*
+- `output_dir`: The `outputs` entry from the appropriate preceding build task.

 ## Example